franciccone/football-manager-ecuador/README.md

 ## Description

-This Website was made for the Football Manager Ecuador's Official Research Team.
+This landing page with a blog post section was made for the Football Manager Ecuador's Official Research Team.

 They analyze, study, and judge the technical, physical, and mental attributes of every Ecuadorian Serie A and Serie B player.